SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_DevOps/DOM_DevOps_installation.md

    <!-- - Excel import examples to ingest instances from a definition from a CSV file. -->

    > [!NOTE]
-   > The versioning of the tools package indicates which **minimum version** of DataMiner is required.
+   > To deploy the tool, pick the version that suits your DataMiner System.
+The versioning of the tools package indicates which **minimum version** of DataMiner is required.
    >
    > For example package version 10.3.3.x requires at least DataMiner 10.3.3.0.
 Package 10.4.1.x requires at least DataMiner 10.4.1.0.